Astronomy and Stargazing is a great hobby. Here is a very short introduction to acquaint you with some of the basics.

 The Moon

 The Moon is a great target to observe.
 It is big and easy to find (most of the time).
-The best time to observe the Moon is during its first or third quarter, when you can see features along the terminator between the light and dark sides.
+The best time to observe the Moon is during its first or third quarter when you can see features along the terminator between the light and dark sides.
 The worst time is during a full moon – it is just too bright, and it washes out much of the night sky.

 The Planets

 The planets are a little more difficult to spot.
 They generally move west to east against the background of stars.
 You’ll need an online sky map such as Stellarium Web or a smartphone/tablet app such as Sky Guide or SkySafari to locate them.
 Jupiter and Saturn offer the best view.
 You can spot the phases of Venus and Mercury.
 Mars is a little disappointing – most telescopes reveal little detail.
+For some background information about the planets, our Solar System, and more, see All About The Cosmos.

 The Stars